aaronparker/aaronparker.github.io/_posts/2014-02-27-sequential-start-vms.md

 tags:
   - PowerShell
 ---
 In my lab environment, I often want to start a list of virtual machines, but without taxing the system in the process by starting them all at the same time.
-I could do that manually, but that&#8217;s no fun.
+I could do that manually, but that's no fun.

-Here&#8217;s a short function I wrote to sequentially start a list of virtual machines - the script will start a VM and wait for that VM to boot before starting the next VM.
-You can optionally also wait additional time before starting the next VM to give the first one some time to finish starting it&#8217;s services etc.
+Here's a short function I wrote to sequentially start a list of virtual machines - the script will start a VM and wait for that VM to boot before starting the next VM.
+You can optionally also wait additional time before starting the next VM to give the first one some time to finish starting it's services etc.

 This version currently supports Hyper-V only.
 The script does not currently return anything, but has a number of parameters: